eddmann/eddmann.github.io/_posts/2021/2021-02-09-advent-of-code-2015-day-16-aunt-sue.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 16 - Aunt Sue'
-meta: 'Solving the Advent of Code 2015 Day 16 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 16 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the sixteenth day of Advent of Code 2015 we are tasked with working out which Aunt Sue (there are 500!?) sent us a gift, so we can send them a thank you card.
+On the sixteenth day of Advent of Code 2015, we are tasked with working out which Aunt Sue (there are 500!?) sent us a gift, so we can send them a thank you card.

 <!--more-->

 ## Part 1

-For part one we are provided with a list of all the Aunt Sues (identified 1-500) and _things_ that we remember about each one.
+For part one, we are provided with a list of all the Aunt Sues (identified 1-500) and _things_ that we remember about each one.
-We have been gifted a _My First Crime Scene Analysis Machine_ so we are able to get readings from the provided wrapping paper.
+We have been gifted a _My First Crime Scene Analysis Machine_, so we are able to get readings from the provided wrapping paper.
-To determine which Aunt Sue sent the gift we must compare these readings with all the properties we know about them.
+To determine which Aunt Sue sent the gift, we must compare these readings with all the properties we know about them.

-To begin, we parse the input into a form with can subsequently work with.
+To begin, we parse the input into a form we can subsequently work with.

 ```typescript
 type Aunt = { id: number; properties: { [name: string]: number } };